Visual Arts

 Prerequisite: Visual Art 1

-Visual Art 2/Cinema Arts is a continuation of Visual Art 1 and provides an introduction to film/video production using DSLR camera equipment.
-Students will learn the technical aspects of cinematic production through writing and story creation, directing, producing, cinematography, lighting design, audio engineering, and editing with Adobe Premiere Pro.
-While most work is done inside class, there are several projects that will also require extensive work outside of class.
+Visual Art 2/Digital Filmmaking 1 is a continuation of Visual Art 1 and provides an introduction to video production techniques.
+Students will create various video projects and learn technical aspects including using a camera, directing, producing, audio engineering, and editing.
+Students should be comfortable in working with computers in order to be successful in class.
+While most work is done on campus, there are projects that will require extensive work outside of class.
 Critical thinking skills will be acquired by analyzing film and electronic media for creativity and content.

 UC/CSU approved